 - Types of bears commonly found in the US

-- Bear behavior: things to look out for and to avoid
+- Bear behavior: things to look out for

 - Types of bear deterrents